All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Fiber-rich vegetables: These support gut health during a time when your GI system is adapting to the medication.

-3. Healthy fats in moderation: Avocado, olive oil, nuts, and seeds provide essential fatty acids.
+3. Healthy fats in moderation: Avocado, olive oil, nuts, and seeds provide important fatty acids.
 Keep portions moderate to reduce GI discomfort.

 4. Hydration: Many women on Zepbound underestimate fluid needs.
 Aim for 64-80 ounces of water daily, more if you exercise.